 When TMJ is not the result of an acute injury or event

-TMJ can also develop from a combination of inter-related factors, sometimes starting with poor head posture that contributes to the stretching and weakening of the cervical ligaments and lateral TMJ ligaments.
-As a result, the lower jaw slips forward, aggravating the situation further by putting additional stress on the ligaments and the joints.
+TMJ can develop from a combination of slow moving inter-related factors, sometimes starting with poor head posture that contributes to the stretching and weakening of the cervical neck ligaments and lateral TMJ ligaments.
+As a result of these degenerative changes, the lower jaw slips forward, aggravating the situation further.
 Like the people above who had an acute event, people who develop TMJ overtime can also experience loud popping or clicking of bones rubbing together in the loosened joint, accompanied by pain and stiffness as the muscles tighten, trying to compensate for the instigating laxity.

-Conventional and non-conventional treatments for TMJ: A comparison of Platelet Rich Plasma injections other treatments
+Conventional and non-conventional treatments for TMJ: A comparison of Platelet Rich Plasma injections and other treatments.

 This was a influential study in that it is cited by newer research.
 Here are some of those studies:

 A 2019 study in the International journal of molecular sciences,(5) found that aspiration or arthrocentesis of the jaw joint and platelet-rich plasma injections in temporomandibular disorders’ management were found to be effective in reducing pain and joint sound as well as in improving mandibular motion in a maximum follow-up of 24 months.
 A 2015 study in the Journal of cranio-maxillofacial surgery concluded that patients suffering from TMJ disc dislocation benefited more from PRP injections than from arthrocentesis to manipulate the jaw back in place.
 Clearly PRP stabilized the joint and reduced chronic instability.(6)